thycotic/privman-docs/agents/all/vm-deployments.md

 In a dynamic VM, a golden image is spun up each time a user requests it with their profile and it is then applied on top.
 This case is more complicated.

-The major concern is agent spamming, which would happen as follows: the Privilege Manager console sees each new image as a new computer and rapidly runs through the customer’s licenses, leaving a large number of orphan machines.
+The major concern is agent spamming, which would happen as follows: the Privilege Manager console sees each new image as a new computer and rapidly runs through the customer's licenses, leaving a large number of orphan machines.
 There are a few different ways to deal with this situation, discussed in the sub-sections below.

 ### Multiple VMs Collapsed to a Single Resource